TianqiJiang/Consumer-Fraud-Detection-with-Tweets-/README.md

 The project is sponsored by the office of Attorney General in New York state (OAG).

-The outcome of the project is being emplemented in reality by OAG.

 The project won the first prize in the capstone presentation at NYU CUSP 2016.

 ## Goal